RandyPatterson/AOAI_Student/Challenge-06.md

 ## Success Criteria

 1. You have successfully navigated the Azure OpenAI Studio and adjusted the default content filter settings.
-2. You experimented and observed the results of different filter settings
+2. You experimented and observed the results of different filter settings.
-3. You created and tested a custom blocklist to filter specific terms, phrases, or patterns
+3. You created and tested a custom blocklist to filter specific terms, phrases, or patterns.

 ## Learning Resources